Accurate Anemia ICD-10 Coding for 2025 Avoid Denials and Improve Revenue

 Real Experience - Common Billing Errors

-In our experience managing claims for internal medicine and primary care clinics, we’ve seen some recurring mistakes when coding anemia:
+In our experience managing claims for internal medicine and primary care clinics, we’ve seen recurring mistakes when coding anemia:

 • Using outdated ICD-9 references